Oceanwide Expeditions plans eco-sail expedition ships for future fleet expansion

 March 28, 2026 , Cruise Industry

-Oceanwide Expeditions has announced the signing of a Letter of Intent for the construction and delivery of two eco-sail expedition vessels intended to expand the company’s fleet in the coming decade.
-The proposed ships are designed to continue the operator’s small-ship expedition model while supporting the development of more environmentally conscious polar tourism.
+The Netherlands-based Oceanwide Expeditions/fleet has announced the signing of a LoI/Letter of Intent for the construction and delivery of two eco-sail expedition vessels intended to expand the company’s fleet in the coming decade.

 Each vessel is planned to accommodate 146 passengers and will incorporate a range of sustainability-focused design features.
-Among the most significant elements is a hybrid sail propulsion system intended to reduce fuel consumption and lower operational emissions through wind-assisted propulsion combined with conventional power systems.
+Among the elements is a hybrid sail propulsion system intended to reduce fuel consumption and lower operational emissions through wind-assisted propulsion combined with conventional power systems.

-The planned vessels are described as an evolution of the company’s existing Hondius-class concept, while introducing upgrades aimed at improving both operational performance and the onboard guest experience.
-Delivery of the first ship is currently targeted for 2029, with the second expected to follow in 2030.
+The planned newbuilds are described as an evolution of the company’s existing Hondius-class concept, while introducing upgrades aimed at improving both operational performance and the onboard guest experience.

-The development reflects the company’s broader strategy of advancing technical innovation within the expedition cruise segment.
-When the expedition vessel Hondius entered service in 2019, it was recognised as the first small expedition vessel built to Polar Class 6 standards and designed specifically for expedition cruising in polar regions.
+When Hondius entered service in 2019, it was recognised as the first small expedition vessel built to Polar Class/PC 6 standards (hull strength) and designed specifically for polar expeditions.

 Oceanwide has also invested in upgrades to its existing fleet to align with environmental frameworks and operational guidelines established by organizations such as the International Association of Antarctica Tour Operators (IAATO) and the Association of Arctic Expedition Cruise Operators (AECO).